 Imperial Valley Campus

 With the launch of the Homeland Security program at SDSU Imperial Valley (HSEC-IV) in Fall 2021, opportunities to reach homeland security professionals in the border region of Imperial County now exist, as well as the prospect to conduct research on vital sustainability issues unique to the region.
 HSEC-IV students will have the exclusive experience of entering a cohort together and following the same course sequence at the Imperial Valley campus over a 2½-year schedule (2 Fall, 2 Spring, and 2 Summer semesters) with Summer semesters dedicated exclusively for the Study Abroad and Practicum (internship) required courses.
-The first HSEC-IV cohort is now complete and begins in Fall 2021 with the completion of the course sequence by Summer 2023.
-Subsequent HSEC-IV cohorts will begin once the previous cohort has successfully completed (every two years).
-The next available HSEC-IV cohort will begin in Fall 2023.
+The first HSEC-IV cohort successfully began in Fall 2021 with the completion of the course sequence in Summer 2023.
+The next available HSEC-IV cohort will begin in Fall 2022.

 Listen as SDSU HSEC Co-Director, Dr. Larson, gives an overview of the SDSU M.S.
 Homeland Security Program as part of an effort to encourage K-12 students to pursue a career in this field.
 In this video, he presents the specialized tools and skills that students walk out with and bring to the professional workforce after completing this unique graduate program.
 Then, listen as three current HSEC students follow-up by giving their perspective of the M.S.
 Homeland Security program and sharing what they have learned from the program, as well as how they plan to utilize their degree upon graduation.